 Working Group on Environment

-Subgroup on Nature Protection and Water Issues (SNPWI)
+Subgroup on Nature and Water (SNW)

 Areas of particular importance for biodiversity should be protected through ecologically representative networks of protected areas.
 There are still gaps in the network of protected areas in the Barents Region.